About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

-Perfectly spicy and filling, Caldo Tlalpeño is a Mexican chicken soup with lots of veggies and lots of protein.
+Perfectly spicy and filling, Caldo Tlalpeño is a Mexican chicken soup that really hits the spot!
 Serve it with arroz rojo (Mexican rice) and a warm tortilla filled with melty cheese.

 Caldo tlalpeño is like chicken soup’s cooler, Mexican cousin.
 It gets its signature redness from lots of chipotle and tomatoes, making it spicy and smokey at the same time.